How To Create A To Do List In WordPress

 Assign To-Do Item Capability

-This option enables the selected capability to assign to-do items to individual users.
+This option permits the chosen capability to delegate to-do items to individual users.

 View All Assigned Tasks Capability